 You can definitely make this recipe ahead of time, but not too much.
 If you let this turkey tetrazzini sit too long in the refrigerator the pasta will soak up the sauce and your tetrazzini might be on the dryer side.

-I’ll make this casserole in the morning for dinner that night, but that’s about as long as I like to do it ahead of time.
+I’ll make this casserole in the morning for dinner that night, but that’s about as fas as I like to do it ahead of time.

 Looking For More Easy Dinner Ideas?

-This Leftover Turkey Tetrazzini is one of our favorite ways to use up leftover turkey!
-A creamy, cheesy pasta casserole is a comfort food dinner we love!
+This noodle casserole recipe is one of our favorite ways to use up leftover turkey!
+A creamy, cheesy casserole is total comfort food!

 16 ounces spaghetti or other long pasta